iirisarri/CrashCourse-Phylogenomics/README.md

 ## Tree visualization

 Trees are just text files representing relationships with parentheses; did you see that already?
-But it is more practical to plot them as a graph, for which we can use tools such as [iTOL](https://itol.embl.de), [FigTree](https://github.com/rambaut/figtree/releases), [iroki](https://www.iroki.net/), or R (e.g. [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html), [phytools](http://www.phytools.org/); see provided R code).
+But it is more practical to plot them as a graph, for which we can use tools such as [iTOL](https://itol.embl.de), [FigTree](https://github.com/rambaut/figtree/releases), [TreeViewer] (https://treeviewer.org/), [iroki](https://www.iroki.net/), or R (e.g. [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html), [phytools](http://www.phytools.org/); see provided R code).

 Upload your trees to iTOL.
 Trees need to be rooted with an outgroup.
 Click in the branch of *Callorhinchus milii* and the select "Tree Structure/Reroot the tree here".
 Branch support values can be shown under the "Advanced" menu.
 The tree can be modified in many other ways, and finally, a graphical tree can be exported.
 Similar options are available in FigTree.

 [Well done!](https://media.giphy.com/media/wux5AMYo8zHgc/giphy.gif)

-## Software links
+##Useful link

 * Orthofinder (https://github.com/davidemms/OrthoFinder)
 * PREQUAL (https://github.com/simonwhelan/prequal)